Ada-Developers-Academy/jump-start-live/lessons/day4/readme.md

   Create a program that will:
   * Prompt a user for input (for a new password)
   * Read in the proposed Password to a variable
-  * If the password contains a number and a symbol (@, %, *, or !) and contains 8 or more characters then accept the password and congratulate the user, if not make them reenter the password until they enter an acceptable password.
+  * If the password contains a number and a symbol (@, %, *, or !) and contains 8 or more characters then accept the password and congratulate the user, if not make them reenter the password until they enter an acceptable password

   __Optional Additions__
-  * Make the user enter the password a second time to verify, and if it's not the same as the original password, make them repeat the process.
+  * Make the user enter the password a second time to verify, and if it's not the same as the original password, make them repeat the process
   * Make them include a capital and a lowercase letter
-  * Let them know what they did wrong.
+  * Let them know what they did wrong

 ## Debrief
 * What new things did you learn today?